 Unless a location is approved for the installation of a water heater, then the water heater cannot be installed.

 Energy Efficiency- This is the most important regulation to know about because it’s changed recently.
-In April 2015, the federal standards for energy efficiency in water heaters has changed, and this means that you may end up spending more on a new water heater, especially since it’s more energy efficient and likely to be larger in size.
+In April 2015, the federal standards for energy efficiency in water heaters have changed, and this means that you may end up spending more on a new water heater, especially since it’s more energy efficient and likely to be larger in size.

-Although costs of water heaters may go up because of these new standards, your water heating bills should go down, which is a great benefit.
+Although the costs of water heaters may go up because of these new standards, your water heating bills should go down, which is a great benefit.

 Pans/Drains- Although these are not always required, in certain places they are required, and it’s understandable why this case.